 You need to upload your exemption application along with the relevant documentation at dispensation.dtu.dk.

-All documents, including your application and relevant attachments, must be uploaded in PDF format; otherwise, the exemption committee cannot view them.
+All documents, including your application and relevant attachments, must be uploaded in PDF format; otherwise, the exemption board cannot view them.
+It is your responsibility to obtain the relevant documentation.

 Why you need to apply for exemption